-Emma Workman is a re-emerging playwright whose passion for theatre is based on a belief that a grass roots, humble version has the ability to reflect, without pretension or judgement, the monumental decisions faced daily by the quiet amongst us.
+Emma Workman is a playwright whose passion for theatre is based on a belief that a grass roots, humble version has the ability to reflect, without pretension or judgement, the monumental decisions faced daily by the quiet amongst us.
 She believes it is through pared back and enquiring work that greater acknowledgement can be afforded to those who are repeatedly and inadvertently turned away from.

 Emma graduated from The University of Tasmania with a Bachelor of Performing Arts and co-founded Second Storey Theatre Productions (SSTP) with fellow graduates.
 Her first professional works, Salmon & GUN were produced in SSTP’s debut year.
 She received a Writer in Residence grant through the Tasmanian Writers Centre and an Emerging Writers grant through Arts TAS to write and direct Leaving with SSTP.